hkniberg/egbert/README.md

 # Getting started

+**Disclaimer:** This is very much work-in-progress, and we're doing it mostly for fun and learning.
+So expect things to change and sometimes break.
+Any tips & suggestions are welcome!

 ## How to install
 Make sure you have a reasonably fresh version of nodejs, then run:
 - `npm install`